0sei-Yaw/alx-pre_course/README.md

-I am a Sofware Engineer
+I am a Software Engineer